Commenting on Projects Undergoing an Environmental Assessment

 Public participation in the Environmental Assessment process helps ensure that community values and public goals are considered in project planning and decision-making.
 Public comments also help ensure that all potential adverse effects of a project are captured and appropriately assessed.
-If you would like to submit a comment, please look below.
+See below for projects with open engagement periods.

 Public Comment Periods